Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.md

                          dot(hash(i + vec3(1.0, 1.0, 1.0)), f - vec3(1.0, 1.0, 1.0)), u.x), u.y), u.z );
     }

+Note:
-.. note:: All credit goes to the author, Inigo Quilez.
+ All credit goes to the author, Inigo Quilez.
 It is published under the `MIT` licence.

 Now to use `noise`, add the following to the    `fragment` function: